homebridge-plugins/homebridge-thermobit/.github/ISSUE_TEMPLATE.md

-* Which version of this plugin (homebridge-govee) do you have?
+* Which version of this plugin (homebridge-thermobit) do you have?
 Has the issue started since upgrading from a previous version?

-* Which Govee devices do you have that are causing issues?
+* Which Thermobit devices do you have that are causing issues?
 Please include product models if applicable.